How to Combine Guest Room and Nursery [4 Crucial Tips]

 Storage Space

 If you have a large dresser in the guest room for the baby, you can leave a drawer or two empty for guests to utilize.
-If you're limited on space inside the room, you can use a hanging closet organizer to give your guest a personal area for their things.
+If you’re limited on space inside the room, you can use a hanging closet organizer to give your guests a personal area for their things.

 Extra Outlets

 Outlets tend to be a priority for most people at night.
-They're necessary for charging your phone, computer, and tablet.
+They’re necessary for charging your phone, computer, and tablet.
 If you have a couple staying with you, then they may require more accessibility to outlets.
-If the room is smaller and there are only a few outlets, you can use outlet extenders that can double, or even triple, the number of available outlets.
+If the room is smaller and there are only a few outlets, you can use outlet extenders that can double or even triple, the number of available outlets.

 Bedside Table and Lamp